-My dad had started his own electrical contracting company as a result of being laid-off.
+With only a high school education, my dad had started his own electrical contracting company as a result of being laid-off.
 He worked six days a week, and over time, he did well.

-My parents never talked about money when I was growing up, other than to tell me I should open a bank account when I got my first job.
+That said, my parents never talked about money when I was growing up, other than to tell me I should open a bank account when I got my first job.

-My parents made many money mistakes and never sought advice from a financial professional.
-My parents did try investing in the stock market when they got a hot stock tip from a friend.
-They lost all of their investment in that stock and never invested in the stock market again.
+In addition, my parents made many money mistakes and for whatever reason, they never sought advice from a financial professional.
+They invested in the stock market with a hot stock tip from a friend.
+Predictably, they lost all of their investment in that transaction and never invested in the stock market again.

 When I graduated from High School, I received two college scholarships.
 A friend found out about the money and asked if he could borrow the money for a short time to get his car fixed.
 He assured me he would pay me back with his next paycheck.
 He never paid me back.

 My fourth lesson about money: Never lend money you can’t afford to lose.

 Working my way through college, I explored various careers and ended up as a hospital administrator.
 After a painful divorce, I did a lot of soul searching and decided that the financial services industry needed more women and needed someone like me.
 I knew it was a big risk, but thought: “if not now, when?”

 My career has taken me from working with very high net worth families in their private family offices to being an executive in a large broker dealer.

 Today, I own my own independent financial planning firm.
 The lessons I learned from Main Street to Wall Street have given me the ability to create a financial planning experience for our clients that I wish my parents would have had access to.